 Here you will find up to date news, information regarding Retiree benefits, new Retirees, deceased members, Veteran's benefits, and more.

-Our thoughts and prayers are with the family of Robert "Bobby" Green.
+Our thoughts and prayers are with the family of Leon Johnson.

 ATTENTION LOCAL 10 MEMBERS-If you get a letter from Sterling Insurance Group offering an employee/retiree discount, please be aware that neither the UAW or Local 10 is affiliated with Sterling Insurance Group in any way!!
 We currently do not know how they are using the UAW logo on their letterhead without permission, but please be advised that they are not endorsed by Local 10 or the UAW.

 Special thanks to UAW Region 8 Benefits Rep Debbie Garcia for this update:

 UAW and General Motors have ratified their contract agreement through 2019.
 Details of the ratification can be read here.